International Phonetic Alphabet: Pitch and tone

 The correspondence breaks down even further once they start combining.
-For more complex tones, one may combine three or four tone diacritics in any permutation, though in practice only generic peaking (rising-falling) /e᷈/ and dipping (falling-rising) /e᷉/ combinations are used.
+For more complex tones, one may combine three or four tone diacritics in any permutation.
 Chao tone letters are required for finer detail (/e˧˥˧, e˩˨˩, e˦˩˧, e˨˩˦/, etc.).
 Although only 10 peaking and dipping tones were proposed in Chao's original, limited set of tone letters, phoneticians often make finer distinctions, and indeed an example is found on the IPA Chart.
 (Note: The example has changed over the years.
 In the chart included in the 1999 IPA Handbook, it was /[˦˥˦]/, and since the 2018 revision of the chart it has been /[˧˦˨]/.)
 The system allows the transcription of 112 peaking and dipping pitch contours, including tones that are level for part of their length.